-Peanuts have a strong nutritional profile.
-They are an excellent source of plant-based protein, fiber, and many key vitamins and minerals.
+There are numerous nutritional benefits of peanuts, as they are an excellent source of plant-based protein, fiber, and many key vitamins and minerals.
+They can help support heart health, manage blood sugar levels, and more.

 Peanuts come in many forms, including roasted, salted, chocolate-coated, and as peanut butter.
 Different types have different nutritional profiles and various health benefits.